Legal Advice for Restricted License — 16 results

 Written by attorney William Steed, about 1 year ago.

 A citizen convicted of DUI or Implied Consent faces suspension of driving privileges for one year, but a court can grant a "restricted license".
 This guide has general information about... more

 Written by attorney Michael A Harwin, about 2 years ago.

 In Arizona there are several different licensing consequences.
 Some occur upon arrest; others occur upon convction.

 DUI ARS 28-1381(a)(1)(2): If Admin... more

-Written by attorney Shamoon Budhwani, almost 2 years ago.
+Written by attorney Shamoon Budhwani, over 2 years ago.

 When a person has been stopped for suspicion of driving under the influence, they have not yet been convicted under the California Vehicle Code.
 A person who has been charged with a... more

-Written by attorney Vincent Wyatt, over 2 years ago.
+Written by attorney Vincent Wyatt, almost 3 years ago.

 This question arises quite frequently as college students that are from Tennessee will get convicted of DUI while they are away at college.
 It also happens to Tennessee business travelers... more